3.11. Aurora

-• It uses Event Tracing for Windows (ETW) to subscribe to certain event channels.
+• uses Event Tracing for Windows (ETW) to subscribe to certain pre-configured event channels

-• It extends the Sigma standard with so-called "response actions" that can get executed after a rule match
+• extends the Sigma standard with "response actions" that can execute after a rule matches

-• It supports multiple output channels: the Windows Eventlog, a log file and remote UDP targets
+• supports multiple output channels: the Windows Event Log, a log file, and remote syslog.

-Under Service Control > Aurora > Asset View (Deployed) the overview of all assets with installed Aurora is shown.
-Clicking on the entry opens a drop-down menu with details and additional information.
+The view at Service Control > Aurora > Asset View (Deployed) shows all assets with Aurora installed.
+Clicking an entry opens a drop-down menu with details and additional information.

 Aurora Asset View